coder-mike/microvium-playground/readme.md

 node ../dist/cli.js src/main.js -s src/generated/snapshot.mvm-bc
 ```

+If you're using Visual C++, I've set this up as a pre-build step in the project, so just hitting "play" in the IDE will build both the JS and C++ and run it.

 ## Build and Run C++

 I'm on Windows, so it was convenient for me to use Visual Studio.
 I'm using Visual Studio 2022.
 See `proj/temp-proj.sln`.